- Anesthesiologist specializing in non-surgical spine care

 Fellowship-trained in Interventional Spine

 For the person with back and neck pain, the journey through treatment can be agonizing.
 The patient often has to travel to one office for a physician visit, to another office for X-ray, then to another office for therapy, etc.

-All of this fragmentation prolongs the treatment process, creates duplication of effort, increases healthcare costs — and frustrates the person who is already suffering from back or neck pain.
+All of this fragmentation prolongs the treatment process, creates duplication of effort, increases healthcare costs and frustrates the person who is already suffering from back or neck pain.

 The symptom chart educates people if the person can use watchful waiting or not.
-“A patient may use watchful waiting for radiating pain into an arm or leg,” explains Dr. Gandhi.
-“But you cannot delay treatment for weakness or numbness in a foot or hand, because those symptoms can become permanent if untreated.
-Other symptoms that may be associated with neck pain, where a person’s eyes become sensitive to light, can imply cervical meningitis which needs to be seen in an emergency room immediately.”
+Simple back or neck pain may respond to stretches or anti-inflammatory pills.
+But that is not the case for emergency symptoms.
+For example, a person with back or neck pain cannot delay treatment for weakness or numbness in a foot or hand, because those symptoms can become permanent if untreated.

 If spine surgery is necessary, affiliated spine neurosurgeons can provide minimally invasive spine surgery techniques that shorten the incision, lessen blood loss, shorten the time in the hospital with the patient often going home the same day for a less painful and quick return to their favorite activity.